Biomedical Systems Engineering

 We offer flexible degree programmes that enable you to experience a range of engineering disciplines before you decide to specialise.

 All first year students study a general engineering programme, which is much favoured by industry.
-In the second year, you continue to study the same core modules as all other students until the end of term one, after you which you can specialise in Biomedical Systems Engineering, choose another specialism or continue on the general engineering pathway.
+After the first year, you can specialise in Biomedical Systems Engineering, choose another specialism or continue on the general engineering pathway.

 Students can also switch from the three-year BEng to the four-year MEng degree if academic requirements and regulations are met, and from the MEng to the BEng if they prefer to graduate earlier.